lfost42/grafana-notes/k8s/cka/itkiddie.md

 You should see apache-deployment-xxxxx-xxx

 Step 2 Create the HPA.
-Use the Kubernetes docs (https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).
-Edit the template to suit your requirements
+Use the Kubernetes docs https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/.
+Edit the template to suit the requirements.
 `vim hpa.yaml`

 ```yaml